InsideOut Institute Logo

 If you have concerns about your relationship with food or your body, it is vital to get advice, support and treatment straight away.
 Do not wait until your concerns have escalated into a full-blown eating disorder before seeking help.
 Skilled health professionals can give you tailored tools and strategies to prevent an eating disorder becoming entrenched and taking over your life.

 Eating disorders are serious, potentially life-threatening, mental illnesses.
-Research shows that early intervention and treatment can increase the speed of your recovery.
+Re- search shows that early intervention and treatment can increase the speed of your recovery.

 If an eating disorder is already established, it can be hard to take the first step and seek treatment.
 Being in two minds about change is completely normal – it is a symptom of the illness.
 A sense of ambivalence about getting treatment often occurs because an eating disorder can provide a sense of safety or control.
-Take one step at a time.
-There is no harm in talking to someone about your concerns.

 Who to turn to

+A family member or friend.
 Sometimes it can be difficult to see the signs and symptoms of an eating disorder in yourself.
 Your friends or family may start to worry and want to talk to you about what is going on.

-Eating disorders thrive on secrecy, so being open with loved ones can help take away some of the power that the eating disorder has over you.
 Having friends and family who know what is going on and who can talk to you about what you need, without being overly critical, is very important.
 They can help you on the journey ahead.

-Someone in your social network.
+Someone in your social network

 There may be somebody in your community that you feel comfortable talking to, such as a teacher, youth group leader or family friend who is a supportive figure in your life.
-Take a moment to run through the trusted people you know and see if there is someone you feel you could speak to.
+Take a moment to run through the trusted peo- ple you know and see if there is someone you feel you could speak to.

 Some people may feel most comfortable talking to their family, but others may prefer to talk to a person outside their immediate circle of family and friends.
 Everybody’s situation is unique and personal, so it is important you choose the avenue most suitable for you.

-Your GP.
+Your GP

 It is important to go to your general practitioner (GP) if you have any concerns about your health, including thoughts and behaviours that could indicate an eating disorder.